Skip to main content

 +43 664 442 75 23

-This email address is stez protected from spambots.
-You need javaScript Enabled to view it.
+This email address is protected from spambots.
+You need JavaScript enabled to view it.

 Are you looking for an interim CSO?

-An interim CSO is also often used in M&A situations.
-When companies are merged or adopted, sales teams must be brought together, strategies have to be harmonized and new structures are created.
-Different sales cultures can quickly lead to frictional losses.
-An interim CSO ensures that the integration succeeds smoothly, synergies are used and the company quickly benefits from the new structure.
+Interim CSOs are also frequently employed in M&A situations.
+When companies merge or are acquired, sales teams need to be integrated, strategies harmonized, and new structures created.
+Differing sales cultures can quickly lead to friction.
+An interim CSO ensures that the integration is seamless, synergies are leveraged, and the company quickly benefits from the new structure.

 Main tasks of an interim CSO

-• Develop and implement sales strategy
+• Develop and implement a sales strategy

-• Lead and strengthen sales teams
+• Leading and strengthening sales teams

-• Increase sales and profitability
+• Increase revenue and profitability

 • Optimize structures and processes